jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 # Domain-Specification Languages
 Here are some examples of common DSLs found in the wild as more concrete examples.

 Most if not all industries have domains, and some may even have DSLs for those domains.
-Some industries with DSLs include systems engineering, healthcare, finance, insurance, and payroll.
-[Source](https://tomassetti.me/domain-specific-languages/).
+Some industries with DSLs include systems engineering, healthcare, finance, insurance, and payroll ([source](https://tomassetti.me/domain-specific-languages/)).

 The following are DSLs primarily in software engineering domains.